 Appraisal gap programs that provide grants avoid this problem; however, there is a tradeoff.
 Grant programs cannot recycle funds to help additional households over time, so they and forgivable loan programs tend to serve fewer homebuyers than loan programs that require repayment.

-Building Neighborhoods and Affordable Homes Program (BNAH) – This grant program encourages homebuyers to move into five targeted Chicago neighborhood areas: Englewood Square, North Lawndale, South Lawndale, Humboldt Park/Garfield Park and Woodlawn.
+The Building Neighborhoods and Affordable Homes Program (BNAH) program in Chicago, IL encourages homebuyers to move into five targeted neighborhood areas: Englewood Square, North Lawndale, South Lawndale, Humboldt Park/Garfield Park and Woodlawn.
 The program provides up to $60,000 in purchase assistance to cover the appraisal gap for buyers of single-family homes constructed under the City Lots for Working Families program.
-If the appraisal gap is less than $60,000, any remaining amount may be used for closing costs, down payment, or senior loan principal reduction.
-(Assistance for items other than the appraisal gap is capped at $20,000.)
+If the appraisal gap is less than $60,000, any remaining amount may be used for closing costs, down payment, senior loan principal reduction, or other associated expenses.
+(Assistance for items other than the appraisal gap is capped at $20,000 for current residents, and $15,000 for non-neighborhood residents.)
 Buyers’ household income cannot exceed 140% of the area median income, and buyers must use the homes as their primary residences for a minimum of 10 years, or the home must be sold to an income-qualified homebuyer.
 The program is funded with $5 million from the Affordable Housing Opportunity Fund ($1 million per target area).
 More information on program features and requirements is available through Chicago’s Department of Housing.

-Tennessee Housing Development Agency (THDA) Appraisal Gap Pilot Program – This program provides gap funding of up to $20,000 per home to eligible nonprofit entities to help cover the costs to build new single-family homes or substantially rehabilitate homes if the appraised value of the home is less than the cost of construction.
+The Tennessee Housing Development Agency (THDA) Appraisal Gap Pilot Program provides gap funding of up to $20,000 per home to eligible nonprofit entities to help cover the costs to build new single-family homes or substantially rehabilitate homes if the appraised value of the home is less than the cost of construction.
 Eligible communities are Chattanooga, Oak Ridge, and Memphis.
 The assistance is provided in the form of a grant, which may not fill the entire appraisal gap, and the completed homes must be sold to eligible purchasers.
 Eligible purchasers are those who meet income limits.
-Program resources are limited to $500,000, and the program is currently slated to run through 2020.
+Program resources are limited to $500,000.

-Jacksonville, FL Appraisal Gap Financing – The City of Jacksonville Neighborhoods Department uses Foreclosure Property Registry funds to provide grants of up to $50,000 per property to developers for the acquisition, rehabilitation or new construction and sale of vacant and/or REO homes in which the total development cost exceeds the appraised value of the home.
+The City of Jacksonville, FL Neighborhoods Department uses Foreclosure Property Registry funds to provide grants of up to $50,000 per property to developers for the acquisition, rehabilitation or new construction and sale of vacant and/or REO homes in which the total development cost exceeds the appraised value of the home.
 The City issued a request for proposals for the funds, which are limited to properties in Duval County.

 - The Devaluation of Assets in Black Neighborhoods: The Case of Residential Property, Perry, et al. (2018).
 This analysis of the difference in home values between majority Black neighborhoods and those with no or very few Black residents.
 The analysis finds that differences in home and neighborhood quality do not fully explain differences in home values between the two types of neighborhoods.
 Homes of similar quality in neighborhoods with similar amenities are worth 23 percent less ($48,000 per home on average) in majority Black neighborhoods, compared to those with very few or no Black residents.

 - Here Comes the Neighborhood: Breathing New Life into the Inner City, One Mortgage at a Time.
-This article, published by the Federal Reserve Bank of St. Louis, describes the Gateway Neighborhood Mortgage program.
+This article, published by the Federal Reserve Bank of St. Louis, describes the context for and goals of the Gateway Neighborhood Mortgage program.